langchain-ai/chat-langchain/README.md

 ## Running locally

-To run the app end-to-end locally, please use this [branch](https://github.com/langchain-ai/chat-langchain/tree/langserve).
+To run the app end-to-end locally, please use the code and documentation from this [branch](https://github.com/langchain-ai/chat-langchain/tree/langserve).

-> [!NOTE]
-> Running the LangGraph server for `chat-langchain` locally is not supported at the moment.
-If you would like to deploy on LangGraph Cloud please read documentation [here](https://langchain-ai.github.io/langgraph/cloud/).

 ## 📚 Technical description